GoldenChaos/GoldenChaos-BTT/README.md

 Nifty features:

 - Fullscreen button also acts as esc key
-- Media controls disappear when iTunes isn’t running
+- Media controls and iTunes widget disappear when iTunes isn’t running
 - iTunes Now Playing widget shows currently playing song or "Paused" if iTunes is not playing anything
-- Next Reminder widget grabs your next reminder by due date
+- Persistent Next Reminder widget that grabs your next reminder by due date
 - Tap on a widget to open its parent app

 Requires Location Helper and JSON Helper for weather widget to work properly.

 Uses some widgets from https://github.com/vas3k/btt-touchbar-presets and inspired by [this blog post](http://vas3k.com/blog/touchbar/).
+Feel free to add your own widgets via PR, would love to see more supported apps!